HomeBlogAustralian Student Visa: What To Do and What NOT To Do (From Real Cases)

 Before you do anything else, confirm that your institution is registered on the CRICOS (Commonwealth Register of Institutions and Courses for Overseas Students) list.
 An unregistered institution cannot issue a Confirmation of Enrolment, which means no student visa.

 More importantly, choose a course that aligns with your stated career goals.
-If your GTE statement says you want to become a nurse but you are applying for a course in graphic design, visa officers will question your sincerity.
+If your Genuine Student (GS) answers say you want to become a nurse but you are applying for a course in graphic design, visa officers will question your sincerity.

 Use Afrovo's school admission service if you need help selecting a CRICOS-registered institution that matches your goals.

 Write in your own voice.
-Be specific.
-Generic statements that sound like they were copied from a template are immediately obvious to visa officers and will weaken your application significantly.
+Be specific — name the institution, explain your research into the course, link it clearly to your career goals.
+Generic answers that could apply to any applicant are immediately obvious to visa officers and will weaken your application significantly.

 3. Prepare Your Finances Early